uU-Uuu/midi-piano-pygame/README.md

 ## Features

 ### PLAY mode

-Connect a MIDI keyboard to your computer and start playing.
+- MIDI Keyboard: Connect a MIDI keyboard to your computer and start playing notes
-Alternatively, you can use Mouse to play one note at a time.
+- Mouse Input: Play one note at a time by clicking the mouse.

 ### WATCH mode

-Upload your midi file (.mid extension) and press the 'PLAY' button that should appear shortly after checking the file.
+- MIDI File Playback: Upload your midi file (.mid extension) and press the 'PLAY' button.

 ## Credits